 2. Local and chain

 A local defect is a link in the chain of movement that is not correct, but it has no substantial influence on the rest of the movement.
-A chain defect will cause disruption in all of the remaining portions of the movement.
+A chain defect will disrupt all of the remaining portions of the movement.
 As an example, a close examination of the squat will reveal the first move must be with the hips and not the knees.
-If the knees bend first before the hips begin their backward journey, the body will not be able to correct itself and the lift will not be technically right.
-Eliminate chain defects immediately or the problem will remain and cause more difficulties further into the training cycle.
+If the knees bend first before the hips begin their backward journey, the body will not be able to correct itself, and the lift will not be technically right.
+Eliminate chain defects immediately, or the problem will remain and cause more difficulties further into the training cycle.

 3. Unfixed and fixed